 This Feature and Attribute structure has a relationship to S121_Source so that source information can be provided on any feature or spatial attribute.
 Zone (or Space) features may also have a relationship to a Basic Administrative Unit type feature, which is an Information type.
 This allows Rights, Restrictions and Responsibilities to be described and associated to Parties or Group Parties.
 These may also be sourced.

-All of the Information types defining rights, restrictions and responsibilities are defined in the S-121 Feature Catalogue.
+All of the Information types are defined in the S-121 Feature Catalogue.

 The S121_Party and S121_GroupParty are non-spatial objects.
 Individual parties are identified by the attribute values of the party features.